guacsec/guac/docs/Compose.md

 # Running GUAC with Docker Compose

-This tutorial introduces the full GUAC ingestion pipeline and how to deploy it with the included Docker Compose configuration.
+This tutorial introduces the full GUAC components deployment and how to deploy it with the included Docker Compose configuration.

-## GUAC Ingestion Pipeline
+## GUAC Services

 In previous demos, you may have had a closer look into a subset of these components.
 For example, the [GUAC GraphQL demo](graphql-demo.md) showcases the graphQL server in isolation.

 However, that's just one component of GUAC!
-In order to get the most value out of GUAC (for example, ingesting documents augmenting them with aditional data), we need to take advantage of the additional components of GUAC!
+In order to get the most value out of GUAC (for example, augmenting documents with aditional data), we need to take advantage of the additional components of GUAC!

-The full GUAC ingestion pipeline is a set of asynchronous services that combine to form a robust and scaleable ingestion pipeline.
+The full GUAC component deployment is a set of asynchronous services that combine to form a robust and scaleable pipeline.
 In some of our [demos](demos/), you may have seen these components work in concert!
 This document explains a little more of what goes on behind the hood!

-### A short deep-dive

-For those curious, In some demos, we used an level all-in-one ingestion command `guacone files`.
-That command runs the GUAC collector and ingestor all at once.
-These components are also designed to be run separately as services, which is what this tutorial will accomplish.

-Separating these components aims to let them scale better as well as allow certain aspects of the pipeline to be run more easily as services.

 ## GUAC Components